Disclaimers are in Part 1

 For an instant, it looked like Corina was going to throw the chair at the massive - and solidly locked - wooden door, but then she just assumed a firm stance and began using the chair like a barbell, pumping weight.

-... phyiscal exertion, Xena finished her thought.
+... physical exertion, Xena finished her thought.
 In spite of herself, she had to appreciate the way Corina's biceps rippled as the woman worked up a sweat.
 What in Tartarus am I supposed to do about her?

 The recreational area, somewhat later...

-The air was balmy, the leaves of tall oaks in the small park out back reducing the afternoon sun to a pleasant, tingling warmth that cast dappled shadows onto the ground.
+The air was balmy, the autumn-colored leaves of tall oaks in the small park out back reducing the afternoon sun to a pleasant, tingling warmth that cast dappled shadows onto the ground.
 Pines and fir trees added the rich scent of their needles to the air.
 Isabelle walked idly along the path that led around the park's entire width, past a paved basketball court where a few men and women were playing a game.

 She'd already made two circuits, and her nerves felt much soothed by the time she began her third.
 After a while she found herself stopping near the basketball court, watching.
 She had played basketball in high school, and had fond memories of the sport.
 Briefly, she was tempted to ask if she could join in, until she saw that one of the players was Bruno, a burly youth with a few anger management issues.
 He was deemed safe enough with whatever drugs they made him take, but Isabelle was wary of him.
 He just had a look about him.